 The Cherry Barb Puntius titteya (previously Barbus titteya) is a pretty little fish that ranks near the top of the barbs in popularity.
-Like its name implies, the Cherry Barb can develop a deep red "cherry" color.
-This color intensifies during spawning times with the male becoming a bright beautiful red.
-Wild caught Cherry Barbs are more intensely colored than captive bred.
-It is also called the Red Cherry Barb and there is an albino color morph, the Albino Cherry Barb, has been bred in captivity.
+As its name implies, the Cherry Barb can develop a deep red "cherry" color, which intensifies during spawning times when the male becomes a bright, beautiful red.
+Wild-caught Cherry Barbs are more intensely colored than their captive-bred counterparts.
+This fish is also known as the Red Cherry Barb, and an albino color morph, the Albino Cherry Barb, has been bred in captivity.

-This is recommended as a good beginner barb.
-It can be kept in a community tanks and is generally peaceful with everybody.
-It is undemanding and fairly easy to breed as well.
-It is actually great for any level of fish keeper as long the tank is properly set-up and maintained.
+A good beginner barb, the Cherry Barb can be kept in community tanks and is generally peaceful and undemanding as well as fairly easy to breed.
+This fish is a great choice for fish keepers at any level provided the tank is properly set-up and maintained.

-This barb does tend to be a loner and can be a bit nervous with others, sometimes even with its own species.
-Although this little guy is generally peaceful with its conspecifics, it is also perfectly content when kept singly.
+This barb tends to be a loner and can be a bit nervous with others, sometimes even with its own species.
+Although this little fish is generally peaceful with its conspecifics, it is also perfectly content when kept singly.
 However, when kept singly, the Cherry Barb will not develop its best color.
-To get your Cherry Barbs to their best and brightest reds, keep them in a mixed group with males and females to get the most color.
-It does best, and looks best, in a planted tank.
+To get your Cherry Barbs to their best and brightest reds, keep them in a mixed group of males and females in a planted tank.

-Like most barbs, these are lively little fish and make a fun addition to a community aquarium.The best tankmates are a small school of their own kind and a selection of other smaller fishes.
-Add a dark substrate and have an open area in the center for swimming.
+Like most barbs, these lively little fish make a fun addition to a community aquarium.The best tankmates are a small school of their own kind and a selection of other smaller fishes.
+Add a dark substrate and leave a large open area in the center for swimming.
 Because they tend to be shy, they are almost always found in shaded areas.
-It's important to have an aquarium with lots of dense vegetation and floating plants where it can seek cover.
+Plant the aquarium with lots of dense vegetation and floating plants to let it seek cover.

 This pretty little fish ranks near the top of the list for popular barbs.
 Like its name implies, the Cherry Barb can develop a deep red "cherry" color.
 This color intensifies during spawning times with the male becoming a bright beautiful red.
 Wild caught Cherry Barbs are more intensely colored than captive bred.
 Recommended as a good beginner barb, the Cherry Barb is generally peaceful, undemanding, and fairly easy to breed.
 Like most barbs, it is a lively little fish and makes a fun addition to a community aquarium.
 It does tend to be a loner and can be nervous with others, sometimes even with its own species.
 The best tankmates are a small school of its like kind and a selection of other smaller fishes.

 The Cherry Barb Puntius titteya (previously Barbus titteya) was described by Deraniyagala in 1929.
-They are from Asia where they are found in Kelani to Nilwala basins of Sri Lanka.
-There are also a feral populations in Colombia and Mexico.
-Another common name they are known by is the Red Cherry Barb.
+They are from Asia where they are found in the Kelani to Nilwala basins of Sri Lanka.
+Feral populations of Cherry Barbs have also been found in Colombia and Mexico.
+They are also known as the Red Cherry Barb.

 They are listed on the IUCN Red List of Threatened Species as Least Concern (LC), with a more specific designation of Lower Risk and conservation dependent (LR - cd).
-In previous years, from 1988 to 1994, they were listed as Vulnerable (VU) but their status has been upgraded more recently.
+From 1988 to 1994, they were listed as Vulnerable (VU), but their status has been upgraded recently.

 This fish is found in heavily shaded streams and rivers on the plains of Sri Lanka.
-They prefer areas of slow moving, shallow water with a bottom of silt and littered with branches and leaf litter.
-In nature this barb is an omnivore and feeds on diatoms, algae, invertebrates and detritus.
+They prefer areas of slow moving, shallow water with a bottom of silt and plenty of branches and leaf litter.
+In nature, this barb is an omnivore and feeds on diatoms, algae, invertebrates, and detritus.